The Mansion of Madness: Production

 Surrealist artist Leonora Carrington supervised sets and costumes with one of her sons, Gabriel Weisz.
-The repeated appearance of a white horse, Carrington’s alter ego, and the elaborate surreal feasts and costumes has been credited as demonstrating the artist’s vision and several of her recurring motifs.
+The repeated appearance of a white horse, Carrington’s alter ego, and the elaborate surreal feasts and costumes, have been credited as demonstrating the artist’s vision and several of her recurring motifs.
 The film's producer, Roberto Viskin, has previously produced Alejandro Jodorowsky's surrealist film El Topo (1970).

 Release

+The film premiered in Mexico and at the Locarno Film Festival on 10 August 1973.

+Home media

+Mondo Macabro released the film on DVD in 2005.
+In February 2025, Vinegar Syndrome released the film on Blu-ray, featuring a 4K restoration sourced from the original film elements.

+Reception

 Critical response

 Scream magazine reviewed The Mansions of Madness in 2016, writing that "if you manage to see beyond its jarring shortcomings, you will be treated to a film that is not only visually stunning, but which also leaves you with a frisson of disturbing melancholy that will haunt you for days to come."
 In a review of the Mondo Macabro release, DVD Talk noted that "Mondo Macabro's package text does its best to hype the film, which is described as "Like a Monty Python film directed by Fellini ... on acid!"
 It's an impressive movie, even though it doesn't quite live up to that claim."

-Awards
+Accolades

 The Mansion of Madness won the Laceno d'oro prize and a Special Mention for Claudio Brook's performance at the XIV Avellino Neorealist and Avant-garde Film Festival, Italy; a Special Mention at the Brave New World Festival in Belgrade, Yugoslavia (1973); it was also awarded a Special Mention at the Locarno Festival, Switzerland (1973), and a Gold Medal at the Paris International Fantastic Film and Science Fiction Festival (1974).